mcrthy/haskell-state-type/README.md

 # haskell-state-type
-An implementation of the Haskell type State.
+An implementation of the Haskell's State type.

 State variables are those which are used in the evaluation of a function, but are not included as parameters.